Minas, Cuba Guide

 Day Trips

-Approximately 1 hour by car Step back in time in Camagüey, a UNESCO World Heritage city known for its labyrinthine streets and colonial architecture.
-Get lost in the charming plazas, admire the colorful buildings, and discover hidden courtyards.
-Don't forget to look for the tinajones, large earthenware jars that are a symbol of the city.
-Camagüey offers a rich cultural experience with its vibrant arts scene and historical significance.
+Approximately 1.5 hours by car Explore the UNESCO World Heritage city of Camagüey, known for its labyrinthine streets designed to confuse pirates, its colonial architecture, and its numerous churches and plazas.
+Wander through the historic center, admire the pastel-colored buildings, and discover hidden courtyards.
+Don't forget to look for the tinajones, the large clay pots that are a symbol of the city.

 Travel Time